 9. Write Letters on Behalf of Individuals or Organizations

 Lawyers are uniquely skilled in persuasion.
-You can help those affected by a disaster by offering to write letters on their behalf.
+You can help those affected by a disaster or other dire circumstances by offering to write letters on their behalf.
 Naturally, you have to be careful to limit the engagement if you don’t want to be pulled into litigation later.
-However, small organizations or individuals often aren’t aware of the law, and once they hear from a lawyer, they drop their course of action.
-A good example of this during the COVID-19 crisis is when landlords attempt to evict tenants despite an executive order staying such actions.
+However, small organizations or individuals often aren’t aware of the law, and once they hear from a lawyer, they may drop their course of action, avoiding the need for further advocacy.
+A good example of this during the COVID-19 crisis was when landlords attempted to evict tenants despite executive orders staying such actions.

 Learn More About Online Pro Bono Work

 Doing pro bono work online raises a number of logistical and ethical challenges.
-Concord Law School offers a course in Virtual Law Practice to its students and alumni and to other practicing attorneys.
+Purdue Global Law School offers a course in Virtual Law Practice to its students and alumni and to other practicing attorneys.